emma-x1/emma-x1.github.io/index.md

 - a community builder
 - learning and building tech that I think is a net positive

+This is what I'm passionate about:
+- "Sparkly" people and changemakers
+- Machine learning and neural networks
+- Extracting stories from data
+- Running

+## Here's what I've been up to:
+### Experience
+### Community
+### Misc

 Reach out!
 Contact me at [emma.xing@uwaterloo.ca](mailto:emma.xing@uwaterloo.ca), or on [LinkedIn](https://www.linkedin.com/in/emmaxing/).

 Links: